 Once intuition was lost, managers and consultants began to make up theories about how innovation works.
 Without feedback to disprove these theories, they could convince themselves the theories were valid.
 Once I developed the Research Quotient (RQ) measure, and saw its dramatic decline, I began to reality check the leading theories.
 I did this using data across the full spectrum of US firms over 47 years.
 Not surprisingly I found that many of the most common innovation prescriptions actually degrade companies’ innovative capability.

 The good news is this problem is fixable!
 The way to restore companies RQ, as well as economic growth, is to reverse many of the recently implemented practices.
 Ultimately, once these are reversed, companies may even be able to use RQ to restore their intuition.

-Anne Marie Knott is Robert and Barbara Frick Professor in Business at Washington University where her principle area of research is innovation.
+Anne Marie Knott is Robert and Barbara Frick Professor in Business at Washington University and author of How Innovation Really Works: Using the Trillion-Dollar R&D Fix to Drive Growth.
 Her work has been published in Harvard Business Review Management Science Organization Science and Strategic Management Journal among others.
 Prior to receiving her PhD from UCLA Professor Knott was a project engineer and program manager at Hughes Aircraft Company developing missile guidance systems.